-Council has selected approximately 1,000 residential households to participate in a twelve month food recycling trial.
+Council has selected approximately 1,000 residential households to participate in a food recycling trial.
 This means all food scraps will be sent for recycling into compost rather than landfill.

 Sending food scraps to landfill generates methane gas, a harmful and potent greenhouse gas.
 The food that ends up in landfill is a valuable resource that can be converted into compost, conserving our natural resources for future generations.
 Landfill space is also running out fast, so we need to look into how we can recycle much more to avoid increasing tipping, transportation and council rates.

 What should residents in the trial area do?

 Use the kitchen caddy provided by Council for food scraps.
 When the caddy is full, empty these food scraps into your normal green waste wheelie bin.
 Put the green waste bin out each Tuesday night for collection on Wednesday morning.
 It's that easy!

 The green waste bin will be collected WEEKLY every Wednesday from 29 June 2016.

 What happens to the food scraps in the green waste bin?

 A dedicated truck will come and collect the food and green waste from the trial area and take it to a specialised recycling facility to be turned into compost.
 This is a different facility to the green waste or garbage from the non-trial area, so please don’t encourage others outside of the trial area to mix food in with green waste!